origo-map/origo-documentation/content/layers.md

 ### COG
 Cloud Optimized GeoTIFF (COG) layers allow you to display tiled GeoTIFF files directly from the web.
 This layer type uses OpenLayers GeoTIFF support and is rendered as a WebGL tile layer.

+COG images cannot be rotated or skewed.
+Openlayers rendering of COG files handles rotation in an unpredictable way.

+Reprojection to an undefined projection causes a crash.
+Remember to add any used projection to the proj4 definitions for the map.

 Property | Description
 ---|---
 `name` | the unique name of the layer used internally.
 White spaces and special characters should be avoided.